jadestorm/puppet-galera_arbitrator/README.md

 ### Setup Requirements

-* Depends on puppetlabs-stdlib.
 * You *must* have Percona's package repository (or whatever repo contains the packagename specified) configured for this to work, this module does not take care of it for you.
+There are multiple Puppet modules available that can assist with that.
+I did not want to force a particular implementation.

 ## Usage